mlogie/swd_ch_lineups/README.md

 You might want to also edit line 27 and choose which sets you want to build with.
 These use the swdb abbreviations:<br>
 AW, SoR, EaW, TPG, LEG, WotF, RIV, AtG, AoN, CONV, SoH, CM, TR<br>
 Just message me if you have trouble.<br><br>
-If you want to create a spreadsheet of all cards released to date, you want create_all_card_data.R<br>.
+If you want to create a spreadsheet of all cards released to date, you want create_all_card_data.R.<br>
-You'll need to edit line 1 of this script to the location of the 'set' folder from the swdb repository.<br>
+You'll need to edit line 1 of this script to the location of the 'set' folder from the swdb repository.